paultsw/nice_pytorch/README.md

 Status
 ------
 * Training on MNIST, CIFAR10, SVHN currently work; trained models can be sampled via `python sample.py {...}`.
+* Training on GPU currently works.
+(Sampling is still CPU-only, but this is by design.)
 * Benchmarks are still forthcoming.
 * Toronto Face Dataset support is still something I'm considering if I can find a place to download it.